Family Life: Human Development

 - Once your application is complete, save a copy of the pdf using the save as option before trying to print.
 Be sure you rename the file.

 - You MUST print your application in order to submit it.

 - Submit applications in the SFL Office in 2086 JFSB.

-All applicants will be notified whether or not they were awarded a scholarship in May/June 2018.
+All applicants will be notified whether or not they were awarded a scholarship and the amount of that scholarship in May/June 2019 timeframe.